pistolero/any2any/docs/doc_pages/djangocast.rst

 Setting a cast as default for a model
 ---------------------------------------

 Say we want all the authors to be serialized to their complete name.
-To do that, we can declare a whole new cast (or also use :class:`ModelToDict` with nice settings) :
+To do that, we can declare a whole new cast (or also use :class:`ModelToMapping` with nice settings) :

     >>> from any2any.base import Cast
     >>> class AuthorCast(Cast):